-Cryptosporidiosis, or "crypto" for short, is a disease caused by a group of organisms called Cryptosporidium.
-The organisms infect the lining of the small intestine and can cause severe diarrhea and malabsorption (an inability to absorb nutrients).
+Cryptosporidiosis is a disease caused by a group of parasites called Cryptosporidium, or “crypto” for short.
+Crypto infects the lining of the small intestine and can cause severe diarrhea and an inability to absorb nutrients (malabsorption).

 Cryptosporidium is spread by feces.
-Food or water contaminated with animal feces may carry these organisms; it's also possible that oral-anal sex may spread the infection.
-On occasion, there are outbreaks of cryptosporidiosis that can be traced to a feces-contaminated water supply.
-This is most common in warm-weather climates.
+Food or water contaminated with animal feces may carry these organisms.
+Oral-anal sex can also transmit it.
+Crypto is more common among men who have sex with men.
+On occasion, there are outbreaks of crypto that can be traced to a contaminated water supply.
+This is most common in warm weather climates.

-While anybody exposed to Cryptosporidium can get sick from it, diarrhea and malabsorption is usually limited to a few days in people with healthy immune systems.
-People with compromised immune systems—usually people with a CD4 cell count below 100—may experience prolonged and severe bouts of diarrhea and malabsorption that can be difficult to treat.
-In rare cases, the infection can cause pancreatitis or lung infections.
+While anyone who’s exposed to Cryptosporidium can get sick from it, diarrhea is usually limited to a few days in people with healthy immune systems.
+People with weakened immune systems (CD4 counts below 100) may experience longer, more severe bouts of disease that can be difficult to treat.
+In rare cases, the infection can cause pancreatitis or lung or other infections.

 What are the symptoms, and how is it diagnosed?

 Watery diarrhea is the main symptom of crypto, along with abdominal pain, nausea, vomiting, cramping, fever, weight loss, loss of appetite, and dehydration.
 Most cases can be diagnosed by examining a stool sample under a microscope.
 Sometimes, several samples may need to be taken over several days, especially in milder disease.